Lab 3: Connect the Dots Generator Revisited

 noisy_circle_10000.dot

-You should have your program remove 100 dots from each drawing and record the time (in seconds).
+You should have your program remove 100 dots from each drawing and record the time (in microseconds).
 Note that your program takes input in the form of the number of dots that should remain after the removal.
 You must calculate the number of remaining dots for each drawing (e.g., 125 - 100 = 25 desired dots) to ensure that only 100 dots are removed.

 Interpreting Your Results